ReScience/rescience.github.io/05-FAQ.md

 peers might pave the way for a future collaboration, or may give rise to new ideas as a result of the replication effort.

-Note that this restriction also applies to the work of your closest collaborators (supervisor, students, lab members, etc.)

 ## If my submission is rejected, can I resubmit it ?